-Additional information about the unit:

 Relationship to occupational standards HSC 3117.

-Guidance for developing assessment arrangements for the unit:

-Guidance for developing unit assessment arrangements - provided with the unit An individual is someone requiring care or support.

-Different areas of their life may include:
+Guidance for developing assessment arrangements for the unit: Guidance for developing unit assessment arrangements - provided with the unit An individual is someone requiring care or support.
+Different areas of their life may include: health socialfinancial.

-health

-• social

-• financial.

 Others may include:

-• colleagues

-families or carers

-• friends

-other professionals

-members of the public

-• advocates.

-Agreed ways of working will include policies and procedures where these exist.
+Agreed ways of working will include policies

+and procedures where these exist.

-Additional unit assessment requirements provided with the unit This unit must be assessed in accordance with Skills for Care and Development's QCF Assessment Principles.
+Additional unit assessment requirements provided with the unit This unit must be assessed in accordance with Skills for Care and Development Assessment Principles.
 Learning outcomes 4 and 5 must be assessed in a real work environment.